ManuMyGit/CodingTutorials/microservices/eventdriven/kafka/README.md

 - Never set it to 1 in production.

 General guidelines:
+- The maximum size of a message should be 1MB.
 - It is pretty much accepted that a broker should not hold more than 2000 to 4000 partitions (across all topics of that broker).
 - Additionally, a Kafka cluster should have a maximum of 20000 partitions across all brokers.
 - The reason is that in case of brokers going down, Zookeeper needs to perform a lot of leader elections.